 - Don’t neglect your skills.
 List them in order of proficiency.
 After all, when someone is looking for a VA they usually have a specific task they need to have done.

-The simplest option is a website.
-This doesn’t have to be hundreds of pages stuffed with information.
+In my honest opinion, this option is a bit more difficult and better suited to someone who has been doing Virtual Assisting for a while.
+Why? because you have to rely on your own marketing skills.
+That said, the simplest way to go about this is with a website.
+It doesn’t have to be hundreds of pages stuffed with information.
 All you really need is an “About Me” page that tells who you are and your experiences; a “Hire Me” page, a “Contact” page, and a page with specific examples of your work and maybe even a few testimonials.

 A blog, on the other hand, will require you to do a lot of writing.
 In addition to the pages similar to that of a website, you’ll want to write about your experiences as a Virtual Assistant.
 Not only will this show off what you have to offer, it will give potential clients a taste of your style and long-term abilities.

 Here’s an example:

 Let’s say you specialize in Pinterest marketing.
 You convinced your client to make all their Pins match the color scheme of their logo.
 Are their newly colored Pins getting more shares than the old ones?
 Hey, there’s a blog post you can write.

 Setting up a website or a blog can be a bit daunting if you don’t have any experience in this area (you could hire a VA 🙂 )

 But, if this is the route you want to go, then I’ll tell you that I love InMotion Web Hosting for getting a site or blog up and running because it is so easy to set-up.
 They pretty-much walk you through the entire process and you can even buy your domain name through them.

 Here’s The Wary Worker’s tutorial on how to get started with a website or blog.

 Virtual Assistant Salary: What Should You Charge ?